MajorBreakfast/webappcss/README.md

 WebAppCSS is a micro SCSS framework for web apps that adjust intelligently to the available screen real esate.
 It is compatible with IE10, Chrome, Firefox, the Android Browser, iOS/Mac Safari and others.

-It's not meant to be used exclusively but rather in conjunction with a more ambitous framework (like [Foundation 4][http://foundation.zurb.com/]).
+You should use it in conjunction with a more ambitious framework (like [Foundation 4](http://foundation.zurb.com/)).

 It trys to solve the layout problems that occur when building a web app that runs on mobile devices where screen real estate is very precious.
 It provides building blocks and estabilshes conventions for your own designs.